Learn

 Sleep Apnea Symptoms Checker (STOP-BANG and Beyond)

-A practical symptom checker for obstructive sleep apnea — the STOP-BANG screening tool, the warning signs that matter, and what to do if your score is high.
-Not a diagnosis, but a useful filter before booking a sleep study.
+A practical sleep apnea symptom check — the STOP-BANG tool, the warning signs that matter, and what to do if your score comes back high.

 Read →